×

 When we asked people what advice they would give someone preparing to move to Puerto Cayo, they said:

 "Before moving to Puerto Cayo, expats should know that Spanish is the primary language spoken, so learning the language will be beneficial.
 The cost of living is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 The local currency is the US dollar, which can make financial transactions easier for American expats.
 The climate in Puerto Cayo is tropical and humid, with a rainy season from December to May.
 Expats should be prepared for this weather and pack accordingly.
 Healthcare facilities in Puerto Cayo are basic, so for serious medical conditions, travel to larger cities may be necessary.
 Expats should also be aware that while the crime rate is relatively low, petty theft can occur, so it's important to take precautions.
 The pace of life in Puerto Cayo is slower than in many Western countries, which can be a significant adjustment.
 The local cuisine is seafood-based due to its coastal location, so seafood lovers will enjoy living here.
 However, for those who prefer other types of food, international cuisine may be harder to find.
 Lastly, it's important to understand the visa requirements for living in Ecuador.
 A temporary resident visa is typically granted for up to two years, after which you can apply for a permanent resident visa.
-It's recommended to consult with an immigration lawyer to understand the process and requirements," remarked one expat who made the move to Puerto Cayo.
+It's recommended to consult with an immigration lawyer to understand the process and requirements," said one expat in Puerto Cayo.

 How do I find a place to live in Puerto Cayo?